Behind the Design

 The original experiments incising wood where inspired by the wish to build an ergonomically shaped lounger out of wood.
 At the time, gluing and pressing veneer layers or steam bending wood in such dimensions were not an option.
 Through intuitive experimenting with manually incised wooden parts the astonishing effect of flexibility was detected.
-Shortly after, testing possible applications, it’s fantastic acoustic properties showed, especially when applied in undulating shapes.
+Shortly after testing possible applications, its fantastic acoustic properties showed, especially when applied in undulating shapes.

 Can you walk us through the evolution of this project?

-Are there any iterations you can share that didn’t work, but led to the final product?
+Are there any iterations you can share that didn’t work but led to the final product?

 There were many iterations that didn’t work.
-We tested several cutting techniques and incision patterns on many different sheet materials, wood based and others.
-The quality of the sourced wooden sheets as well as the optimal cutting tools and settings is crucial to reach a high quality result.
+We tested several cutting techniques and incision patterns on many different sheet materials, wood-based and others.
+The quality of the sourced wooden sheets as well as the optimal cutting tools and settings is crucial to reach a high-quality result.
 The ratio between material thickness, incision length,

 How do you power though the process when what you’re trying simply isn’t working?

 Our initial approach is often trial and error.
-It may sometimes not be the most efficient way but it gives us a lot of new insights and leads us in new and unexpected directions.
-We try to narrow down this leads and ideas and define their potential by cross-checking the essential criteria.
+It may sometimes not be the most efficient way, but it gives us a lot of new insights and leads us in new and unexpected directions.
+We try to narrow down these leads and ideas and define their potential by cross-checking the essential criteria.
 Production cost, as one of the main factors, especially in a county like Switzerland, often means to reduce, simplify and focus to the very core.